habitat-sh/habitat/README.md

 applications that:

 * Provide repeatable builds
-* Run from single, immutable assets
+* Run from single, immutable asset
 * Allow for runtime configuration for multiple deployment scenarios
-* Are agnostic to operating environment (works the same on bare metal, virtualization, containers, PaaS)
+* Are operating environment agnostic (works the same on bare metal, virtualization, containers, PaaS)
 * Provide idempotent behavior (the same inputs to the same asset provide the same outcome)
 * Provide convergent behavior (each service makes progress towards the correct behavior in the face of failure)
-* Expose promises to those who rely on it
+* Expose promises to those who rely on them
 * Provide a low barrier to entry
 * Are language agnostic